 But traditional bank financing may not be your agency’s best or only option to fund growth.
 An established payroll funding company that specializes in staffing can provide fast access to capital, along with add-on services to help you grow your business.

 A bank is a reputable source of financing, offering preferred terms, a direct source of funds, and often, a variety of financing options.
 That said, banks tend to be risk averse.
-Staffing agencies with a strong track record of profitability and a good credit history may qualify for a bank loan, but because staffing companies don’t have hard assets (your temporary employees are your collateral), banks will want you to put up personal property, such as your home or car, to obtain funding.
+Staffing agencies with a strong track record of profitability and a good credit history may qualify for a bank loan, but because staffing companies don’t have hard assets (your temporary employees are your collateral), banks will want you to put up personal property, such as your home or car, to obtain your payroll funding.
 That means you could lose your property to the bank if you were to default on your loan.

 Borrowing money from a bank also takes time.
 After a bank verifies all of your information, your agency may still need to wait to complete the application process and qualify for a loan — if you meet the stringent criteria and prerequisites to secure a loan or line of credit.
 In addition, you’ll likely only get a portion of the money you’ve requested (but you will pay interest on the full amount), which means you could end up borrowing from multiple sources to fund payroll and other needs.
 Bank loans also include various covenants that must be continually met, or else you might find your company in default.
 And if your company growth requires additional money — good luck.
 If you’re trying to grow your staffing company, the above can slow your progress.